 "The COTC Board of Trustees has unanimously agreed that Dr. Berry possesses the strategic vision and passion for technical education that will continue to advance COTC's reputation for high-quality educational programs supporting workforce development," said former Board Chair John Hinderer when announcing Berry's selection as president.
 "He is a proven, results-driven leader with a deep understanding of the higher education landscape and commitment to a student-focused, inclusive environment."

 While Berry's role as president at COTC is new, he is far from a stranger to the college, having served as the dean of students at COTC and director of student life at Ohio State Newark from 2000 to 2014.
 Most recently, Berry served as the vice president for student affairs and college advancement at BridgeValley Community and Technical College in Montgomery, West Virginia.
 He also previously served at Rhodes State College as vice president for student affairs and at Cape Fear Community College in Wilmington, North Carolina, as vice president for student services and student development.

-He holds a Doctorate of Philosophy in Higher Education Administration from The Ohio State University, a Master of Science in Education from Southern Illinois University and a Bachelor of Arts in Political Science from the University of North Carolina at Wilmington.
-Dr. Berry attributes all of his success in higher education to starting his educational journey at Coastal Carolina Community College.
+Berry holds a Doctorate of Philosophy in Higher Education Administration from The Ohio State University, a Master of Science in Education from Southern Illinois University and a Bachelor of Arts in Political Science from the University of North Carolina at Wilmington.
+He attributes all of his success in higher education to starting his educational journey at Coastal Carolina Community College.

 Photo caption: left to right: COTC Board Chair Robert Montagnese, COTC President John M. Berry, PhD, COTC Board Vice Chair Steven Cohen